dasiths/dasiths.github.io/_posts/2026-06-14-backpressure-in-coding-agent-harnesses.md

 *Coding agents can produce a lot of code quickly.
 That is useful, but it also creates a simple problem: how do you know the work is correct before the agent moves on?
 Backpressure gives the harness a way to slow the agent down when the work has not been proven yet.*

 > This is the first of a short series.
 Here I lay out the concepts: backpressure, sensors, and gates, and when each one is useful.
 A follow-up will cover how to define and run them in practice.
+**Prefer to click through it?** There's an [interactive presentation of this post](https://dasith.me/presentations/backpressure/) that walks through the same ideas slide by slide.
 <img src="/assets/images/back-pressure.png" alt="Back Pressure" style="max-width: 800px; width: 100%;" />

 ## The server version